padmakarPi/ibis-poc-demo/docs/implementation/TextEditor.md

 - This prop will be used for parameter to pass in addMentionFuncRef.

 ### 31. COMMON_CDN_BASE_URL(any, optional):-
-- This prop is especially for vchat web app will be used for vpilot icon.
+- This prop will be used for vpilot icon.

 ### 32. onSend(function, optional):-
-- This prop is especially for vchat web app is used when we click on send icon button for sending message.
+- This prop is used is used when we click on send icon button for sending message.

 ### 33. isHideSendBtn(boolean, optional):-
-- This prop is especially for vchat web app to hide the send icon button.
+- This prop is used to hide the send icon button.
 - By default isHideSendBtn false.

 ### 34. btnisDisable(string, optional):-
-- This prop is especially for vchat web app to disable the send icon button.
+- This prop is used to disable the send icon button.
 - By default btnisDisable true.

 ### 35. handleAttachFile(function, optional):-